New Products

 Shop pickleball paddles at Buffalo Sports

 Choosing the best pickleball paddle takes some trial and error, but it’s worth it once you find the right fit.
 At Buffalo Sports, we stock a wide range of pickleball paddles for schools, clubs and individual players.
-Our range includes plastic paddles for PE classes and play, and even elite carbon and fibreglass models for serious competitors.
+Our range includes plastic paddles for PE classes and play and even elite carbon and fibreglass models for serious competitors.
 You can also find class kits, nets and accessories to help run full PE programs or set up matches.
 Browse our product range today — we stock all equipment locally and dispatch them quickly across Australia.